vagg-peer/xml-counter/README.md

 Simple xml product counter

 This plugin parse the skroutz.xml file from /wp-content/uploads/feed/ and counts the number of the products.

-If the difference between the products are above 30%, an email notification is send to the adminstrator for further investigation.
+If the difference between the products is above 30%, an email notification is send to the adminstrator for further investigation.

-This plugin automatically counts the products once a day implemented, with wp-cron so the website needs to be loaded at least once a day
+This plugin automatically counts the products once a day implemented, with wp-cron so the website needs to be loaded at least once a day.

 Also the user can force plugin to count again from XMLCounter admin panel

 Instalation: